Am0rphous/Awesome/SysAdmin.md

 - [wAuto](https://github.com/khchen/wAuto) - Windows automation module.

 ## Databases
+- [InfluxDB](https://www.influxdata.com/) - open-source time series database developed by the company InfluxData.
+It is written in the Go programming language for storage and retrieval of time series data in fields such as operations monitoring, application metrics, Internet of Things sensor data, and real-time analytics.
+It also has support for processing data from Graphite.
 - [MariaDB Server](https://github.com/MariaDB/server) - MariaDB server is a community developed fork of MySQL server.
 Started by core members of the original MySQL team, MariaDB actively works with outside developers to deliver the most featureful, stable, and sanely licensed open SQL server in the industry.
 - [Redis](https://github.com/redis/redis) - Redis is an in-memory database that persists on disk.
 The data model is key-value, but many different kind of values are supported: Strings, Lists, Sets, Sorted Sets, Hashes, Streams, HyperLogLogs, Bitmaps [redis.io](http://redis.io).